PrathimaUvce/LetsUpgradePythonEssential-/README.md

 # LetsUpgradePythonEssential-
-Python is great programming language anyone can learn regardless of qualification pursued.
+Python is a great programming language anyone can learn regardless of qualification pursued.